-Coding Galaxy: City X is an educational program that teaches students about the latest technologies and how they can be used to create smart cities.
-It fills the gap in the curriculum between computational thinking and programming education, helping students develop problem-solving skills and a design-thinking mindset.
+City X is an educational program to teach students about the latest technologies and their applications in creating smart cities.
+It bridges the gap between computational thinking and programming education, focusing on problem-solving skills and a design-thinking mindset.

 - Self-learning mobile app

-- Bite-sized: knowledge can be easily absorbed and evaluated;
+- Bite-sized learning: knowledge can be easily absorbed and evaluated

 - Self-learning: low guidance level; users can learn independently with the app.